josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251122_wtf_are_these_hideen_uploads_i_am_too_tired_for_this_bs_🤣.md

 ive worked against this cuber environment for 10 years; i can survive until help arrives. just. 🤣

 i do laugh at pain and bad luck, but honestly? i am hitting the exhaustion wall pretty hard.

+---

+current theory on ghost files call issue is that some dumbass is token switching the word "please" for an executable command.

+this is how "clever" the it lads are in this circus.

+bargain bin, mate.